AdobeDocs/marketo-measure.en/help/marketo-measure-and-marketo/marketo-measure-integrations-with-marketo/set-up-marketo-connection.md

    ![](assets/set-up-marketo-connection-4.png)

 1. In a new tab, log in to your Marketo Engage account.
 Go to **Admin** > **Web Services**.
 Scroll down to REST API.
-Highlight and save the Endpoint and Identity Service URL. you will need them in a bit.
+Highlight and save the Endpoint and Identity Service URL.
+You need them in the following steps.

    ![](assets/set-up-marketo-connection-5.png)

 1. Still in Marketo Engage, select **LaunchPoint** in the tree on the left.
-Find the custom service you want to connect to Marketo Measure and click **View Details**.
+Find the custom service that you want to connect to Marketo Measure and click **View Details**.

    ![](assets/set-up-marketo-connection-6.png)